Shomrim (neighborhood watch group): Police relations and controversy

-Shomrim maintains a delicate working relationship with local police departments and Shomrim regularly shares its information on crime with officers.
+Shomrim and Shmira maintain a strong working relationship with local police departments and regularly share their information on crime with officers.

 The relationship is a sensitive one, however.
-Many residents of Hasidic neighborhoods in Brooklyn, Baltimore, and Stamford Hill tend to call Shomrim in an emergency rather than the police.
-Shomrim cites its faster response time, knowledge of the territory, and ability to speak Yiddish, the language of the Hasidic community, for the residents' preference.
+Many residents of Hasidic neighborhoods in Brooklyn, Baltimore, and Stamford Hill tend to call Shmira or Shomrim in an emergency rather than the police.
+The groups cite their faster response times, knowledge of their territories, and ability to speak Yiddish, the language of the Hasidic community, for the residents' preference.